KimaniKibuthu/MLDevOps-Coursework/Clean Code Principles/Customer Churn Project/README.md

 * churn_script_logging_and_test.py - It contains the tests on the helper functions in churn_library.py.
 Once run, it will fill the churn_library.log in the logs.

+## Running the project
+In order to successfully run the project and obtain the intended results, follow the steps as shown below:
+* Run the churn_script_logging_and_test.py.
+This is by running the command `pytest churn_script_logging_and_test.py` in the terminal.
+* Once all the tests are passed, it means therefore that the functions in the churn_library.py are good to go.
+The data generated during the process of running the tests will be populated in the images folder, logs folder, and models folder.
+* Run the notebook to ensure reproducibility.